thompsoc81/zzz/README.md

 # zzz
 ## _`sleep`, but with a countdown_

 This script provides an alternative to `sleep` for when the user would like to monitor the time remaining in the delay.
-This is provided in both countdown (human-readable clock and total seconds) and countup (a progress bar and a percentage) on one shell line.
+This is provided in both countdown (human-readable clock and total seconds) and countup (a progress bar and a percentage) on a single shell line.

 This was a fun little project that was born to solve two issues:  (1) the minor annoyance of running `sleep` for long periods of time with no idea how much time is remaining, and (2) wanting to learn how to reuse the same line of stdout to produce things like progress bars.
 This was created in an evening and a little tinkering after a few days of use.
 It has not been optimized or made free of errors.
 Use with caution, etc.